 The second function faster (or much faster) than the first, depending on the size of the network.

 Vehicles that have not yet departed are not included in the simulation state and must be loaded from input files.
 When loading vehicles from an input file that are already present in the simulation state, these vehicles are automatically ignored and loading proceeds without errors.

-- The state of the random number generate is not saved.
+By default, the state of the random number generators is not saved.
 Thus, simulations will behave differently from the original after being reloaded from a state.

 On versions before 0.18.0 a possible workaround is to run SUMO within a virtual machine (VM) as the state of a VM can be saved at any time.
 Tests with VirtualBox on Linux have shown that SUMO does not run significantly slower in a VM as directly on the host if enough hardware resources are assigned to the VM (for example if you run another program simultaneously to communicate to SUMO via TraCI you should assign enough CPU-cores to the VM).